TALiNT Partners Insights provides invaluable information that enables businesses to make informed, strategic decisions.

 – Netherlands: 48%

 Interestingly, larger companies perceive generative AI as a greater threat.
-The report suggests that larger organizations might feel more vulnerable due to a deeper understanding of AI risks and their higher visibility as potential targets.
+Larger organizations may feel more vulnerable due to their deeper understanding of AI risks and higher visibility as targets.

 Cybersecurity Concerns